rachelkd/obsidian-garden/src/site/notes/100 📒 Academia/HPS120/Key Terms.md

 ### Mertonian Norms
 - **What**
 	- The Mertonian Norms are a set of ideals produced by sociologist Robert Merton in the 1940s.
 The ideals describe how scientists should behave.
 The four norms are: communism, universalism, disinterestedness, and organized skepticism.
 Communism means that scientific discoveries should be shared freely and widely.
 Universalism means that a scientific claim should not be evaluated based on the scientist’s identity.
 Disinterestedness means that a scientist should not care about anything but the truth — they should not care about being correct, rather about the truth.
 Organized skepticism is the refusal to accept any claim or theory without proper evidence.
-- **Where** #todo
+- **Where**
+	- This appeared in the "pure and applied science" lecture.
-- **Why** #todo
+- **Why**
-- Tutorial brainstorm
+	- The Mertonian Norms align nicely with the ideal "pure" scientist (see [[100 📒 Academia/HPS120/Key Terms#Pure and applied science\|pure and applied science]]).
+Both agree that science should be shared freely; thus, science is non-pecuniary.
+Both are not looking for any particular result, except the truth (disinterestedness in research).
-	The Mertonian Norms were discussed during the lecture on “Pure and Applied Science.”
-These set of ideals reflected the idea of a “scientist” during the Gilded Age — a period where the obsession with money was growing, but with massive inequality.
-The Mertonian Norms is significant because they describe an image of science that may be too ideal to exist in the real world.
+	- However, Mertonian Norms describe an image that is too ideal to exist in the real world.
 It overlooks the fact that individuals are often biased, hate being wrong, and love having money.
-Longino’s “transformative criticism” might paint a more realistic picture of science and a scientific community.
+The latter was especially true during the Gilded Age, when Rowland clarifies the distinction between pure and impure science.
+Helen Longino proposes "transformative criticism," which paints a more realistic picture of science in the scientific community.
 ### Transformative criticism
 - **What**
 	- Transformative criticism defines a more achievable way of defining science versus Rowland and Merton’s standards about disinterestedness and communism.